Working with WebAssembly and WASI 0.2 components 2026-05-28

 One of the goals of WebAssembly components is to standardise the interface between WebAssembly and the host platform.
 This includes standardising how to pass complex types back and forth, and standardising the sorts of interfaces that a WebAssembly program can expect to be provided by the host.

 There have been other attempts to create such a standard, but I'll be focusing on the WASI (WebAssembly System Interface) here as it appears to be the dominant standard.
 WASI 0.1 (or "WASI Preview 1") was the first iteration which I have not spent much time looking into.
-WASI 0.2 (or "WASI preview 2") came next, which introduces the idea of components, and as I understand it, represents a significant departure from WASI 0.1.
+WASI 0.2 (or "WASI preview 2") came next, which introduces the idea of components, and represents a significant departure from WASI 0.1.
 WASI 0.3 is an upcoming release (possibly landing sometime in 2026 or 2027) which iterates on WASI 0.2 and is promised to be a much more incremental update.

 WASI 0.2 and WebAssembly components do two things: